justenPalmer/commandChess/README.md

 The castling requirements are the same as in standard chess.

 - Both the king and the rook to be castled must not have moved all game.
-- The spaces between the king and the rook must be clear of any pieces.
+- The spaces between the king and the rook (inclusive) must be clear of any pieces.
-- The spaces between the king and rook must not be in the line of attack of any enemy piece.
+- The spaces between the king starting position and end position (inclusive) must not be in the line of attack of an opponent's piece.

 ### How to castle